aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 ## Step 6: DHCP Release and Renew

-After restoring automatic settings, the following commands were used:
+After restoring automatic IP and DNS settings, the adapter needed to request fresh DHCP settings.
+The following commands were used to release the old IP lease and renew the network configuration:

 ```text
 ipconfig /release